yiyihg/visualblocks/pipelines/README.md

 Make sure to add your pipeline to the corresponding subfolder within the pipeline folder (i.e. audio, vision, multi-modal, etc.).
 We strongly recommend contributors to also upload a GIF or JPG screenshot for your pipeline (width:
-320px) to be featured in this guide.
+320px) to be featured in this guide. small change

 ### Step 4: Describing Your Pipeline (Optional)